 In the north - about midway up the island now- lie Chelsea and the Garment District and the High-Line.
 These places sound like heavy footsteps, feel like train whirs, and look like attractive couples eating dollar pizza on shaded stoops.
 It’s sweeter up here, if you can believe it: pink, shaded, safe, well-built.
-The sun doesn’t reach as far; the tourists are in pleasant moods, here on purpose, led by a curious nineteen-year-old who’s always wanted to try Porteño and now she has an excuse!
+The sun doesn’t reach as far; the tourists are in pleasant moods, here on purpose, led by a curious nineteen-year-old who’s always wanted to try Porteño and now she has the means to do so!

-Chelsea herself is a wide businesswoman, wealthy and divine, passive, with fine auburn hair draped over shoulder like a curtain.
+Chelsea herself is a wide businesswoman, wealthy and divine, passive, with fine auburn hair draped over her shoulder like a curtain.
 You can see how lovely she is, in all her purple mid-afternoon beauty, how her streets stretch forever and open with calculating, mathematical precision, lined with trees like witch’s fingers clutching at the moon.
-Subtle sideways glances pierce the sweat-pit-check you do outside the Muleh boutique next to the rainbow flag bookending the periwinkle coffee bar sign next to Ample Hills Creamery and the subway entrance where you can clack your way down the dirty stairs.
+Subtle sideways glances catch the sweat-pit-check some interviewee does outside the Muleh boutique next to the rainbow flag bookending the periwinkle coffee bar sign next to Ample Hills Creamery and the subway entrance where you can clack your way down the dirty stairs.
 Clack farther north still and there is the park.

 Central Park.
 It’s that scene from every movie, the caption under every cheesy Instagram proposal, every postcard scrawled sloppily with "wish you were here" by a distant family friend.
 The giggles, the carefully coordinated couples’ outfits, the poses on the Love Bridge where, if you look down, you can see the twenty-something year old men proving to themselves that they are, indeed, good partners, and know, indeed, how to make a move.
 They wipe their foreheads slyly in anticipation as their women look down at the water, debating whether or not they should touch it (they should not).

 Red-heads sleep in the grass like battle victims; children stay close to their mothers, somewhat suspicious of the seemingly uninhibited wild so foreign to their little eyes, their hands grasp for concrete and instead find grass.
-How strange, they must think!
+How strange, they must be thinking!

 Sheep Meadow is dotted with white linen starting in May and will be until late August when even the paganists find themselves zapped of gratefulness, scarlet with the scars of a long summer.
 Frisbees get thrown and lost, picnics get held and abandoned, their blankets laid out over low-hanging branches groaning at the ground.
 The ponds, should you choose to look deeply - careful! - is murky and green and mossy and full of nuclear fish you can smell from yards away.